 Ryan White and Latinx AIDS Awareness Day

-Latinos, who comprise 17% of the U.S. population, bear a disproportionate HIV/AIDS burden.
-In 2014, Latinos represented 24 percent of new HIV diagnoses.
-Latino men who have sex with men (MSM) represent the majority of Latino HIV and AIDS cases (84%).
-Overall, Latino HIV cases declined from 2005 to 2014 but increased among Latino MSM.
+Latinos, who comprise 18% of the U.S. population, bear a disproportionate HIV/AIDS burden.
+In 2015, Latinos represented 24 percent of new HIV diagnoses; most of these cases are among Latino men who have sex with men (MSM).
+Overall, Latino HIV cases declined from 2005 to 2015 but increased among Latino MSM.

 Ryan White Living History (José: Mucho Orgullo)